brokenscripts/hub/re/ncx/README.md

-Files from the NCX CTF.
+Writeups from the NCX CTF.